Can't find what you're looking for? Shop all ink and toner cartridges by brand

 Working together, Staples and Microsoft carefully selected PCs for their design, mobility and performance.
 Whether you want a super portable laptop or need a powerhouse, Windows 8 PCs offer cutting-edge features – like an innovative, lightweight construction and touch-focused interface – to give you the best computing experience.

-The tower desktop is most common PC and offers the greatest range of features.
+The tower desktop is the most common PC and offers the greatest range of features.
 Desktops tend to get the newest technology ahead of laptops, so they're great if you need super high performance.
 Lower-end desktops are usually less expensive than lower-end laptops while still offering basic everyday performance.
 Desktops offer the most connectivity options and are also highly expandable, so they can grow with you.

 Rather than having a separate tower and monitor, all-in-one desktops combine these features into one, space-saving design.
 Their compact size allows more flexibility in where you decide to put your PC and some even have a touch-screen display.
 Many come with a wireless keyboard and mouse, which cuts down on cord clutter.